 The NHT model also effectively explains the significance of the log-polar distortion of the ventral pathway.
 Conversion of incoming Cartesian images to log-polar makes the projection onto the V1 visual cortex scale and roll-rotation invariant.
 Rescaling the memorized image, which causes key features to move to or from the periphery, becomes a simple horizontal translation of the distorted projection on the log axis.
 Likewise, rotating the stimulus along the Roll axis becomes a simple vertical translation on the polar coordinate axis.
 These translations can be encoded through phase shifts of top-down signals on the timescale of constant-frequency alpha brainwaves.
 Larger rotations about the roll axis require larger translations in the projected V1 image, leading to higher phase shifts in alpha brainwaves and time delays on the order of 100 ms.

 Unlike Roll, Yaw and Pitch involve more extensive stepwise transformations to overlap memorized data to incoming stimuli.
 The brain must first translate the memory from an egocentric frame of reference to an object-centric frame.
 Once centered on the object, the memory can be rotated along the Yaw or Pitch axes.
 Finally, the frame can be restored to the original egocentric frame of reference and compared to incoming stimuli from the same frame.
 While all three steps may require shifts in brainwave patterns, only the rotation step differs between stimuli, given that they were memorized at the same distance and location.
 This transformation can be observed by reaction time differences, with larger rotations leading to higher alpha brainwave phase shifts and latencies about 100 ms apart.
-Furthermore, increasing familiarity with an object should decrease intrinsic reaction times, regardless of the cortical pattern, because the speed of mental frame transformations remains constant dependent on the speed of brainwaves.
+Furthermore, increasing familiarity with an object should decrease intrinsic reaction times, regardless of the cortical pattern, because the speed of mental frame transformations remains constantly dependent on the speed of brainwaves.

 Results

 Reaction times were recorded for rotation of four categories of stimuli: unfamiliar faces, familiar faces, characters, and words.
 Data was analyzed separately for negative angles that consisted of downwards Pitch, leftwards Yaw, and counterclockwise Roll and their positive counterparts.
-0 and 180° (for Roll) were analyzed in both data halves.
+0° and 180° (for Roll) were analyzed in both data halves.

 Data at each rotation angle was averaged separately for individual participants, and linear fits were calculated for negative and positive angles using minimum chi-square estimation.
 Gamma distributions were generated from histograms of the reduced chi-square values (Supplemental Information).
 Gamma distribution modes near 1.00 suggested strong linear fits for most individual participants, justifying linear analysis for the aggregate data pool (Table 1).